 In the directive a signatory is defined as "a person who holds a signature-creation device and acts either on his own behalf or on behalf of the natural or legal person or entity he represents." ([33] Art.
 2 Z 3).
 Whether this includes a legal person as a signatory or not is unclear, but the wording suggest that this is possible and no arguments contrary to this seem to be included either in the text or the considerations.
 In my opinion it is possible, that legal persons can act as a signatory and therefore create advanced signatures.
 The other issue, whether a legal person can obtain a qualified certificate, has the same problem, although it is more likely that legal persons are included as always only the generic term "person" is used.
 It seems therefore reasonable that legal persons can possess their own certificate and produce binding signatures.
 Important to note is, that an advanced signature is not required to be based on a qualified certificate.
+In contrast to this the special legal consequences take place only, if the advanced signature is based on a qualified certificate.
 However, as it is only a directive, it cannot be directly applied and must be implemented through individual laws by each country member of the EU.